HyperFunOriginal/LudiPhys/README.md

 # LudiPhys
-A physics sandbox game made by LudicrousFun and inspired by Universe Sandbox 2 Game uses particles to simulate planets.
+A physics sandbox game made by LudicrousFun and inspired by Universe Sandbox 2 \n Game uses particles to simulate planets. \n

 planets are a collection of particles bound together by gravity. particles exert forces like gravity, collision, friction and 'pressure' forces. particles have properties and thermodynamics.

 # Main Controls
-W,S: Move forwards / backwards
+W,S: Move forwards / backwards \n
 A,D: Move sideways
 Q,E: Move vertically relative to 'world'
 Alpha 0: Launch a particle at center of screen with a velocity pointing directly away from camera with speed of camera movement speed.